Cooperation-org/site-linkedtrust-us/readme.md

 ## Installation

-To install the new Website-Update, follow these steps [here](https://github.com/Cooperation-org/website-update/blob/main/New_website_code/readme.md).
+To install the New website code, follow these steps [here](https://github.com/Cooperation-org/website-update/blob/main/New_website_code/readme.md).